fbaldux/Ising-Melting-dis/README.md

 ---
+### runSave\_r.sh

+Shell to run save\_r.py on Ulysses.

+---
+### runUlysses1.sh

+Shell to run the single job on Ulysses, partition regular 1.

+---
-### runUlysses.sh
+### runUlysses2.sh

-Shell to run the single job on Ulysses.
+Shell to run the single job on Ulysses, partition regular 2.